karthickthankyou/rsb-gen-train/README.md

 # rsb-gen

 Automate react component creation with a corresponding storybook component with a simple command.
+The below command creates the component in the project root.

 ```
 npx rsb-gen ComponentName